eclipse-velocitas/velocitas-docs/content/en/docs/tutorials/quickstart/quickstart.md

 A non proxy configuration is used by default.
 If you are working behind a corporate proxy you will need to specify proxy settings: [Working behind a proxy](/docs/tutorials/quickstart/behind_proxy)
 {{% /pageinfo %}}

-With following steps you will clone and set up your development environment on your own machine using just VS Code.
+With following steps you will clone and set up your development environment on your own machine using VS Code.

-1. Clone created _MyOrg/MyFirstVehicleApp_ repository locally using your favorite Git Tool
+1. Clone created _MyOrg/MyFirstVehicleApp_ repository locally using your favorite Git tool
 1. Switch the directory to the cloned repository folder, e.g. ```$ cd MyFirstVehicleApp```
 1. Open the repository in VS Code via ```$ code .``` or via [VS Code user interface](https://code.visualstudio.com/docs/editor/workspaces#_singlefolder-workspaces).
 1. A popup appears in the lower right corner with the button <kbd>Reopen in Container</kbd>.